Jim Henson: Early life

-James Maury Henson was born on September 24, 1936, in Greenville, Mississippi, the younger of two children of Betty Marcella (née Brown, 1904–1972) and Paul Ransom Henson (1904–1994), an agronomist for the United States Department of Agriculture.
-Henson's older brother, Paul Ransom Henson Jr. (1932–1956), died in a car crash on April 15, 1956.
-He was raised as a Christian Scientist and spent his early childhood in nearby Leland, Mississippi, before moving with his family to University Park, Maryland, near Washington, D.C., in the late 1940s and later to Bethesda, Maryland.
+James Maury Henson was born on September 24, 1936, in Greenville, Mississippi, the younger of two children of Betty Marcella (née Brown, 1904–1972) and Paul Ransom Henson Sr. (1904–1994), an agronomist for the United States Department of Agriculture.
+His elder brother, Paul, Jr, died in a car crash on April 15, 1956.
+Jim was raised as a Christian Scientist and spent his early childhood in nearby Leland, Mississippi, before moving with his family to University Park, Maryland, near Washington, D.C., in the late 1940s and later to Bethesda, Maryland.
 He remembered the arrival of the family's first television as "the biggest event of his adolescence", being heavily influenced by radio ventriloquist Edgar Bergen and the early television puppets of Burr Tillstrom on Kukla, Fran and Ollie and Bil and Cora Baird.
 He remained a Christian Scientist at least into his twenties, when he taught Sunday school, but he wrote to a Christian Science church in the early 1970s to inform them that he was no longer a practicing member.

 Career

 Education

 Henson attended a variety of grade schools in his youth, including Hyattsville High School until it was closed in 1951.
 He completed his high school career at the newly opened Northwestern High School, where he joined the puppetry club.

-He enrolled at the University of Maryland, College Park, the following fall as a studio arts major, thinking that he might become a commercial artist.
+Henson enrolled at the University of Maryland, College Park, the following fall as a studio arts major, thinking that he might become a commercial artist.
 As a freshman at the university, Jim took a newly offered puppetry class mostly populated with seniors, including his future wife Jane Nebel.
-He graduated in 1960 with a Bachelor of Science degree in home economics.
+He was graduated in 1960 with a Bachelor of Science degree in home economics.